 Email metrics can be tricky.
 People often think an open rate (the percentage of people who open your email) reflects how good the email is.
 But your email open rate is largely a reflection of the following:

-- The quality of your subject line: Was the topic interesting?
+The quality of the subject line: Was the topic interesting?
 Was the subject line well written?

-- The quality of your email list: Do you clean your list regularly, removing people who haven’t opened your emails in 12 months or more?
+The quality of your email list: Do you clean your list regularly, removing people who haven't opened your emails in 12 months of more?

 Similarly, the click rate (the percentage of people who click on a link in your email) will rise and fall based on the quality of your email list, as well as the quality of the text you have hyperlinked.